gre/deprecated-qajax/README.md

  * the previous xhr is aborted if still running so it let the latest query have the priority.
  */
 ```

+* More defaults:
+  * logs: Disable/Enable the logs
+  * ie: Disable/Enable the IE support
+  * header: Global headers for all requests
+  * base: A base url for all requests

 Tests
 ---